rust-lang/rfcs/text/0000-natvis.md

 This would generate a call to rustc similar to the following, (for simplicity purposes, most of the rustc command line has been removed):

-`rustc -C natvis=path/to/file/a.natvis,path/to/file/b.natvis -Z unstable-options`
+`rustc -C natvis=path/to/file/a.natvis -C natvis=path/to/file/b.natvis -Z unstable-options`

-`.natvis` files that contain spaces within the path will be quoted to ensure the path remains valid when passing command line options to rustc.
-Since the `-Z` option is a comma-separated list, a comma would not be valid within the path for a Natvis file.
+`.natvis` files that contain spaces or commas within the path will be quoted to ensure the path remains valid when passing command line options to rustc.

 The `CrateRoot` type would also need to be updated to account for `.natvis` files for crates within the dependency graph.
-To reflect this a new field, `natvis_files: Lazy<[PathBuf]>,` would be added.
-This will store the list of `.natvis` files that were passed to the invocation of rustc for the specific crate.
+To reflect this a new type `pub struct NatvisFile` will be created to ensure the contents of a `.natvis` file can be serialized and stored in the crate metadata.
+The `CrateRoot` would contian the field, `natvis_files: Lazy<[NatvisFile]>`.

-Another change that would need to be made here is to add a new field to the `CrateInfo` type, `pub natvis_files: Option<Vec<PathBuf>>`.
-This will allow the `MsvcLinker` type to query the list of Natvis files that exist within the crate dependency graph and add the `/NATVIS` linker arg for each `.natvis` file.
+Another change that would need to be made here is to add a new field to the `CrateInfo` type, `pub used_crates_natvis: Option<Vec<PathBuf>>`.
+This will allow the `MsvcLinker` type to query the list of Natvis files that exist within the crate dependency graph and add the `/NATVIS` linker argument for each `.natvis` file.

 # Drawbacks
 [drawbacks]: #drawbacks